ivy-net/Ivynet/devops/ansible/README.md

 # General information

 [Ansible](https://ansible.readthedocs.io/) is used to automate configuration of backend and client Ivynet VMs.
-In this directory there are roles to install each ivynet components, but also related playbooks and scripts to simplify usage.
+In this directory there are roles to install each ivynet components, but also related playbooks and scripts to simplify Ansible usage.

-Additionally to content of this folder, Ivynet provides a public role to [install client](https://github.com/ivy-net/ivynet-client-ansible).
+Additionally to content of this folder, Ivynet provides a public role to [install client](https://github.com/ivy-net/ivynet-client-ansible) from the public bucket.

 # Support scripts

 There is a few shell script helping to run Ivynet Ansible.
 All of them check if Ansible is activated.
 If not, script will try to load the Python virtual environment located in the  `~/bin/ansible` directory.
-The scripts also loads vault password from the `~/.vault.txt` file.
+The scripts also load the vault password from the `~/.vault.txt` file.

 ## api1.sh

 The script updates backend services in the production (api1).
 It requires a version for each of 3 services
 ```